-Oh no, a warning light has suddenly appeared on your dashboard and you’re driving in the middle of the night, you’re on your own and it is mildly cold outside.
+Oh no!
+A warning light has suddenly appeared on your dashboard, you’re driving in the middle of the night, you’re on your own and it's mildly cold outside.
+What do you do?

 You literally have no idea what that little orange death light is telling you, this is the end and there is nothing you can do.

 Ok, so that might be a little melodramatic, but warning lights are very confusing.

 Why do we have to try to understand hieroglyphs/really boring emojis to know what is going on?

 To help you get around the potential nightmare scenario of seeing a warning light and not knowing what is going on, we have created this simple guide to help you understand what each one means.

 When this light comes on, it can mean two things: